dlt-hub/dlt/docs/website/docs/getting-started.md

 conda install -c conda-forge dlt
 ```

-The commands above installs (or upgrades) the library core, in the example below we use DuckDB as a destination so let's add a `duckdb` dependency:
+The commands above installs (or upgrades) the library core, in the example below we
+use DuckDB as a destination so let's add a `duckdb` dependency:

 ```sh
 pip install "dlt[duckdb]"
 ```

+While the example uses `pip` for installation, users of other package managers
+should adapt the command accordingly to install the `duckdb` package.

 :::tip
 Use a clean virtual environment for your experiments!
 Here are [detailed instructions](reference/installation).